 PVC Pipe Bridge

 The PVC hard bridge is a common fix for leaking sprinkler lines.
 This method involves building a bridge using hard PVC pipe and fittings.
-For instance, in scenarios where the sprinkler line passes over growing roots or if you locate a leak in a small area, that isn’t suitable for the other methods.

 The amount and type of fittings required depend on the merits of the situation.
 However, most hard PVC pipe bridges utilize a series of 90-degree fittings and a section of PVC pipe.